Robust gRPC communication on Google Cloud Run (but not only!)

 You need to also grant the roles/run.invoker role to service's service account.

 The simpler (and recommended by us) way is using Terraform.
-Miłosz described it in details in the previous article.
+Miłosz described it in detail in the previous article.

 One thing that doesn’t work out of the box is sending authentication with the request.
-Did I already mention that standard gRPC transport is HTTP/2?
-For that reason, we can just use the old, good JWT for that.
+Did I mention that the standard gRPC transport is HTTP/2?
+For that reason, we can use good old JWT (JSON Web Tokens) for authentication.

 type metadataServerToken struct {